-A Walk-up Voter Registration session is also planned for Tuesday, October 20th from 1:30-6:00pm in the Town Hall parking lot.
+Walk-up Voter Registration sessions are also planned for Tuesday, October 13th and Tuesday, October 20th from 1:30-6:00pm in the Town Hall parking lot.
 Wear a mask and bring your own pen.

 Supervisors are required by statute to hold a public session 6-13 days prior to the election, and that session is scheduled for Wednesday, October 28th from 4:30-6:30pm at the Public Safety Complex.
 No additions or corrections shall be made to the checklist after this session (including at the Town Clerk's Office), until Election Day.